E-2 Visa Renewal and Extension | All You Need to Know

 E2 Visa Renewal and Extension Process

-E-2 visas, otherwise known as investor visas are designed for foreign business professionals and investors to come to the U.S. in order to oversee an enterprise that is engaged in trade between the United States and a foreign country; or a major investment in the United States.
+E-2 visas, otherwise known as investor visas, are designed for foreign business professionals and investors to come to the U.S. in order to oversee an enterprise that is engaged in trade between the United States and a foreign country, or a major investment in the United States.
 These visas are only available to nationals of countries with treaties with the U.S. On this page, you will learn all about E-2 visa renewals and extensions, as well as the validity period, common reasons for rejections, and what to do if your extension or renewal application is denied.

 E-2 Visa Validity Period

-Now, once your 5-year period is over, you can apply for a 2-year extension.
-As it stands, there are no limits on the number of extensions you can take.
+There are no limits on the number of extensions you can take.

 Check out this guide on how to determine if an E-2 visa is suitable for you.